-Generally, applicants must meet a minimum cumulative grade point average of 2.7 on a four-point scale.
-Historically, the average cumulative GPA of accepted students has been 3.0 to 3.3 on a four-point scale.
+Applicants must meet a minimum cumulative grade point average of 2.7 on a four-point scale.
+Historically, the average cumulative GPA of accepted students has been 3.3.

 PREREQUISITE COURSES

 The table below outlines the prerequisite courses that applicants must take prior to starting the program.